Self-sufficiency. What other term in the homesteading sphere carries such a weight of history, responsibility, and hope?

 I have seen the term thrown around in incredibly varied and often self-contradicting manners.
 So before I delve in, I want to define self-sufficiency as I’ll be referring to it throughout this article.

-It is the definition my family and I are striving toward, and remember, this is my personal, long-mulled and hard-fought-for view as someone currently “in the trenches.”
+This is the definition I’m striving toward, and remember, this is my personal, long-mulled and hard-fought-for view as someone currently “in the trenches.”
 If you disagree with my self-sufficiency semantics, I would love to discuss it with you further in the comments below.

 Real Self-Sufficiency IS:

 - Being a producer